Last Updated on

-A good burger patty and toppings are marred by substandard bread.
-A bad burger bun tastes sweet due to sugar and/or corn syrup used in processing.
+A good burger patty and toppings are marred by a substandard burger bun – these taste sweet due to sugar and/or corn syrup used in processing.
 Also, a toasted burger bun is good, however one brushed with butter on the insides and grilled is ideal.
-Often, these aren’t toasted or grilled and that’s just a shame when it comes to any burger.
+Too often, burger buns aren’t toasted or grilled and that’s just a shame when it comes to any burger.

 I can see (and taste) the difference between good and bad cheese.
 Good cheese melts differently with less grease present, firms-up nicely and has a deeper flavor.
 Extremely low quality cheese is gooey; it’s engineered to stay in a liquid state, like canned nacho cheese topping.
 However, some of my favorite green chile cheeseburgers in Albuquerque slightly missed the mark on cheese but scored well overall.

 I don’t fuss over grass-fed beef and won’t fault a burger for not using it.
 There is a taste difference between this and conventional beef and I actually prefer the latter – I was raised eating this and it’s what I’m used to.
 Having said that, I like the taste of both but I won’t mention one being a better choice over the other in my review.
 To me, an expertly grilled burger deserves much more praise than what the cow ate.